renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 In this variant, the monster needs to be lured into position, pushed through a magical aperture, or otherwise maneuvered during the climactic ritual.

-Be careful with this one: the monster is both ferocious and intelligent, so it'll be tricky to pull off—especially if they don't have a *strong* combat character.
+Be careful with this one: the monster is both ferocious and intelligent, so it'll be tricky to pull off — especially if they don't have a *strong* combat character.

 #### Variant: You Need the Original Ritual